NiJeTi/cinema-keeper-legacy/README.md

 ### Voice channel lock
 1. Ya 'n ya boiz enter desired voice channel
-2. One of you requests to lock the channel and bot sets user limit (`!lock` or `!lock <number>` for certain amount of users)
+2. One of you requests to lock the channel and bot sets user limit (`/lock`)
-3. One of you requests to unlock the channel and bot removes user limit (`!unlock`)
+3. One of you requests to unlock the channel and bot removes user limit (`/unlock`)

 ---